Visiting Hluboka Castle, Czech Republic

 Best Time to Visit Hluboka Castle

-Hluboka castle is beautiful in all seasons of the year, whether you want to see the autum colors of the woodland surrounding the castle, or the chance of seeing snow!
+Hluboka Castle is beautiful in all seasons of the year, whether you want to see the fall colors of the woodland surrounding the castle or the chance to see snow!
 To see the gardens and flowers at their best, visit in the spring or the summer.

 Where to Stay

 A short drive away is the stunning city of Cesky Krumlov.
 Situate yourself there to explore for a few days, and use it as a base to take a day trip to Hluboka Castle and the surrounding areas of the South Bohemia region.